JamesCC/VMXProxyPy/readme.md

 There are three modes of operation...

   1. Network Simulation Mode - where VMXProxy pretends to be connected to a V-Mixer mixing console, but does not use a serial port.
-Useful for debugging the Android application.
+Useful for testing the Android application.

-  2. Serial Port Simulation Mode - where VMXProxy pretends to be a V-Mixer console
+  2. Serial Port Simulation Mode - where VMXProxy pretends to be a V-Mixer console.

   3. Proxy Mode - where VMXProxy does its primary purpose which is to forward on network traffic to the serial port (connected to a V-Mixer console) and echo the responses back.